-If you’ve been injured by a defective IVC filter, you may be entitled to compensation.
-Saunders & Walker P.A. can help you determine whether your injuries may form the basis for legal action and how much you might expect to receive in IVC filter lawsuit settlements.
+If you’ve been injured or have suffered from a defective inferior vena cava (IVC) filter, Saunders & Walker P.A. can help you determine whether your injuries may form the basis for legal action and how much you might expect to receive in IVC filter lawsuit settlements.

 Every year, tens of thousands of Americans die from blood clots, including pulmonary embolisms.
-To combat the problem, medical manufacturers developed IVC filters, implantable devices that are supposed to trap clots in the inferior vena cava, the largest vein in the human body.
+To combat the problem, medical manufacturers developed IVC filters, implantable devices that trap clots in the inferior vena cava, the largest vein in the human body.

-At the very least, these medical devices are ineffective at catching blood clots.
+It’s clear that, at the very least, these medical devices are ineffective as blood clot filters.
 In many cases, they’re downright defective.
 Not only do IVC filters fail to reduce the death rate in trauma patients, but they pose additional health risks as well.
 Designed to save lives, the filters seem to be doing a better job of taking them.

 There are many known risks associated with IVC filters.
 To begin with, the blood clot filter can break.
 Filter fractures are relatively common, and when they occur, pieces can sometimes travel to the heart or lungs.
 In addition, the entire device can shift, causing serious damage.
 Perforation can also occur.